balena-io/pinejs/docs/CustomServerCode.md

 ##### tx
 This should be an open transaction created with db.transaction
 ##### models
-This is an object where the keys are the vocabulary names and the values are the models.
+This is an array which contains model objects, matching the model object of the config.json file.
 ##### callback
 This is an (err, result) callback.